sydbox/sydbox-1/README.md

 So Seatest requires you to explicitly register all your tests and fixtures.
 If you are in the habit of "red green refactor", this limitation shouldn't be too much of a problem.
 The main reason for this is that the framework needs to be easily used in embedded environments / compilers / IDEs.
 The current prime target being PICs and the MPLAB IDE.
 So things are kept to pretty vanilla C code.

-SeaTest? was built to support embedded development using a dual compiler approach.
-This approach involves developing the bulk of the code / tests in a Rich C development environment, like Visual Studio, and then cross compiling with the more limited embedded C compiler to check the unit tests also run on the target device.
+Seatest was built to support embedded development using a dual compiler approach.
+This approach involves developing the bulk of the code / tests in a rich C development environment, like Visual Studio, and then cross compiling with the more limited embedded C compiler to check the unit tests also run on the target device.

-One of the big factors was to make sure seatest didn't use any dynamic memory allocation (like malloc, etc).
-Or store a big list of tests in some sturcture.
+One of the big factors was to make sure Seatest didn't use any dynamic memory allocation (like malloc, etc).
+Or store a big list of tests in some structure.
 All the test fixtures and tests are created through the structure of the code itself.
 Making it simple, quick, and very straightforward.

 The general approach to fixtures generally looks like the following: